 Robert Morff, PhD

 Bob has deep experience in medical devices and diagnostics product and business development.
-He was interim CEO and a director at Pathfinder Technologies, and currently serves as a director at HistoSonics.
+He was interim CEO and a director at Pathfinder Technologies and has served as a director at HistoSonics.
 He was VP and CSO of the Wallace Coulter Foundation, CEO of Ondine Biopharma, Principal at Senmed Medical Ventures, and Senior Research Scientist in Eli Lilly’s Medical Devices and Diagnostics Division.
 He has founded and led several companies in the microfluidics, stem cell, and tissue engineering areas.

 Bob graduated from the University of Missouri with a B.S. and M.S. in electrical engineering, and a Ph.D. in medical physiology.

 Bob remains engaged with the Coulter Foundation, where he serves as a lecturer, mentor and business advisor for the NIH/C3i Biocomx Program.
 He is an advisor/mentor for the Kauffman Foundation’s PIPELINE entrepreneurs program and serves on review and advisory committees for a number of universities, including the University of Missouri, Clemson University, and MUSC.